maiconluizanschau/Medical-clinical-development/README.md

-# Medical-clinical-development
+# Dental-clinic-development
-Study and development of medical clinic software for patient management
+Study and development of dental clinic software for patient management